stefano-mattiello/ink-sai/README.md

 ## Compiler Warning/Error

-Compiling the project the compiler will throw some warning (or error in latest version of the compiler) like
+Compiling the project the compiler will throw some warning (or error in the latest version of the compiler) like

       warning: `#[doc(hidden)]` is ignored on trait impl items --> /home/stefano/repos/ink_sai_tests/ink_sai/traits/vox.rs:12:1